Kilonova and progenitor properties of merger-driven gamma-ray bursts: Discussion

 \subsection{Dynamical and wind mass in KNe}

-In \secref{KilonovaProperties} and \figref{Fig:EjectaMassesMWindDyn}, we show that the post-merger wind mass is the leading term that contributes to the total ejected mass, where we found that $M_{\rm wind}$ is almost twice as large as $M_{\rm dyn}$.
-This result confirms simulation past findings on BNS mergers, where the dynamical mass is expected to be smaller $\lesssim10^{-2} M_{\odot}$ \citep{Radice2018ApJ,Shibata2019,Kruger2020PhRvD,Han2025PhRvD,Cook2025arXiv2508,Gutierrez2025arXiv2506}, while more massive wind ejecta $\gtrsim10^{-2} M_{\odot}$ have been found \citep{Siegel2018ApJ,Fujibayashi2018ApJ,Shibata2019,Foucart2023LRCA}.
-From radiative transfer computations and modeling of KN observations, which explore the dynamical and wind components, a similar behavior has been established \citep{Kawaguchi2020ApJ,Bulla2023MNRAS}.
+In \secref{KilonovaProperties} and \figref{Fig:EjectaMassesMWindDyn}, we show that the post-merger wind mass is the leading term that contributes to the total ejected mass, where we find that $M_{\rm wind}$ is almost twice as large as $M_{\rm dyn}$.
+This result confirms simulations and past findings on compact binary mergers, where the dynamical mass is expected to be smaller $\lesssim10^{-2} M_{\odot}$ \citep{Radice2018ApJ,Shibata2019,Kruger2020PhRvD,Han2025PhRvD,Cook2025arXiv2508,Gutierrez2025arXiv2506}, while more massive wind ejecta ($\gtrsim10^{-2} M_{\odot}$) have been found \citep{Siegel2018ApJ,Fujibayashi2018ApJ,Shibata2019,Foucart2023LRCA}.
+Focusing on the mass ejection timescales, results from numerical merger simulations suggest that less mass is ejected dynamically after merger onset ($\lesssim10$ ms) and more mass is expelled in wind (secular) outflows on a much longer viscous timescale ($\gtrsim10$ ms), persisting to much later post-merger epochs \citep[see, e.g.,][]{Rosswog2015IJMPD,Fujibayashi2018ApJ,Shibata2019,Kawaguchi2020ApJ,Nakar2020}, consistent with our findings.

+Furthermore, the recent work by \cite{Kitamura2025ApJ} showed that radiative transfer models with dynamical and wind components and photon reprocessing (as also applied in our analysis) are in closer agreement with numerical simulations.
+In contrast, models utilizing a blue or red decomposition of the dynamical and wind components can yield less consistent interpretations of the KN ejecta \citep{Kitamura2025ApJ}; see also \citep{Bulla2019MNRAS,Kawaguchi2020ApJ,Bulla2023MNRAS}.
+Hence, our result is consistent with both numerical simulations and detailed radiative transfer modeling.